Note: This article first appeared on the American Thinker website, November 14, 2024. (See here)

 But one needn’t be a Christian to see all this.
 Thomas Jefferson, a deist who committed the new nation to the self-evident “laws of nature and nature’s God,” solemnly warned Americans that God is just, and that his justice will not sleep forever.
 Surely events have proven him right.
 Observe the (post-Roe) decay of our national character, culture, unity, institutions, public policy, economy, military readiness, and standing in the world.
 Is this not the hand of Almighty God, withdrawing his favor?
 But in view of 60 million deaths by abortion, one is compelled to ask: What has kept God’s hand from destroying us altogether?
 Could it be, in good part, a pro-life movement and a pro-life GOP that stood strong?
 If so, what might happen if they cave?

-2. It betrays long-standing principles articulated in the Declaration, the Constitution, and the 2020 GOP platform: The latter stated:
+2. It betrays long-standing principles articulated in the Declaration of Independence, the Constitution, and the 2020 GOP platform.
+The latter stated:

 The Constitution’s guarantee that no one can “be deprived of life, liberty or property” deliberately echoes the Declaration of Independence’s proclamation that “all” are “endowed by their Creator” with the inalienable right to life.
 Accordingly, we assert the sanctity of human life and affirm that the unborn child has a fundamental right to life which cannot be infringed.
 We support a human life amendment to the Constitution and legislation to make clear that the Fourteenth Amendment’s protections apply to children before birth.

-A party should be defined by its principles; and its platform, above all else, should declare and preserve its principles.
-Policies may change; but principles, being anchored in God, must not, for they cannot.
+A party should be defined by noble principles such as these; its platform—above all else—should declare, defend, and preserve its principles.
+Policies may change, but principles—being anchored in God—must not change, for they cannot change.
 Since the 1980’s millions of Americans have joined the GOP because of the pro-life principles embedded in its platform.
-Now President Trump has largely abandoned them and used his considerable influence to remove them from the platform, as if one man’s political judgments and preferences should be allowed to do so.
+Now President Trump has not only abandoned them, but also used his considerable influence to strike them from the party platform, as if one man’s political judgments or preferences should ever be allowed to commandeer and modify a longstanding platform.
 Yet a majority in the GOP seems content to follow his lead.
 Naturally enough, pro-lifers feel betrayed.
 What will they do?
 Where will they go?

 3. It creates a dangerous leadership vacuum in the American public square.
 Great principles generate great goals, great leaders, and great movements.
 The modern civil rights movement had all three and triumphed.
 The pro-life movement is a great movement with a great goal.
 But for the moment it has no leader.
 President Trump and the GOP elite, with some noble exceptions, have vacated the public square and surrendered the field of battle on this issue to the Democrat death cult.
 Unless God grants us a new leader, a renewed GOP, or a new pro-life party, their hordes will continue to swiftly overspread the land.

 4. It creates a crisis of conscience in pro-lifers, forcing many not to vote at all, or to vote for a more principled candidate, or to find or start a more principled party.
 Some conservative pundits bemoan such single-issue absolutism.
 We wish they understood.
 Just as you cannot have a little slavery, so you cannot have a little abortion.
-You cannot compromise with either.
+And for this reason, you cannot compromise with either.
 Unavoidably, abortion is an act of murder entailing infant suffering and death, irreparable harm to women, the debasement of the culture, and God’s judgment upon the land.
-Inevitably, pro-life citizens will therefore hesitate to mark their ballots for a candidate who declares his commitment to “reproductive rights,” lest they themselves be found responsible for all these evils.
+Inevitably, conscientious pro-life citizens will hesitate to mark their ballots for a candidate who declares his commitment to “reproductive rights,” lest they themselves should be found responsible for the evils that their candidate unleashes upon the nation.
 The party that recognizes such compunctions and honors such convictions will enjoy the enthusiastic votes and participation of millions of pro-lifers.
-The party that doesn’t won’t, and may in fact be committing political suicide.
+The party that doesn’t, won’t.
+And it may in fact be signing its own death warrant.

 How then shall we prevent the suicide of the GOP?